SergioArrighi/chakra-any-carousel/README.md

 		description:  string;
 		image:  CarouselImage;
 		link:  CarouselLink;
-	}
+		onClick:  ()  =>  void; // A function associated to the onClick event of the carousel component }
 Represent the data accessible inside the single carousel item which will be provided by the user.